microsoft/AdaptiveCards/.github/CONTRIBUTING.md

 ## Contributing bug fixes

-Our local dev team is in active development, but we are still accepting external contributions in the form of bug fixes.
+Our local dev team is in active development, but we are always looking for community participation in the spirit of open development and accepting external contributions in the form of bug fixes or even broader features if they have the potential to impact the broader AdaptiveCards community.

-A bug must have an issue tracking it in the issue tracker that has been approved by the Adaptive Cards team.
-Your pull request should include a link to the bug that you are fixing.
-If you've submitted a PR for a bug, please post a comment in the bug to avoid duplication of effort.
+For contributing to existing isues, check out our [Accepting PRs](https://github.com/microsoft/AdaptiveCards/labels/Accepting%20PRs) list.
+For new issues, ensure you've created a new issue report and that it's been approved to be fixed by the Adaptive Cards team.

 ## Contributing features